georgelv1021/tranformer_presentation_GQ/README.md

     	final_output = perform_task(user_goal)
     	display(final_output)

-### Second Question: What difference can you discover based on these two different types of agents?
+### :question: Second Question: What difference can you discover based on these two different types of agents?
 ---

 ## Benefits of LLM for Agents